Code-Institute-Submissions/ElJefe111944-MS2/README.md

 ## __Testing__

-The following Web Development tools were used for this project for testing, debugging and optimising different variation of CSS.
+The following Web Development tools were used for this project for testing, debugging and optimising different variation of HTML, CSS and JavaScript.
 The Web Developer tools were also used to view the layout and structure of the website through different devices and to test the behaviour of the website on standard screen sizes to cover all media devices.
 *   Chrome Developer Tools
 *   DevTools (Firefox)
 *	CSS Validator (Jigsaw)